WorldConvention/covenant/Part 04 – Conjunction.md

 **This Covenant hereby abolishes the doctrine of absolute ownership.**

-In its place, it affirms **Stewardship** as the lawful mode of relation between Persons and possessions.
+In its place, this Covenant affirms **Stewardship** as the lawful mode of relation between Persons and possessions.

 To steward is to tend.
 To hold is to care.